-The financial statements are shown on pages 48 to 59.
+The financial statements are shown on pages 42 to 43.

-The overall deficit for the year is £479,438, a significant difference compared to the surplus in 2007 of £1,564,093.
-This is primarily a result of the agreement by the Commission to forgo a grant from the States of Guernsey of £100,000, which in 2007 was £200,000, and an increase in legal, professional and consultancy costs.
-The total fee income for 2008 was £9,384,773, a 6% increase over 2007.
+The overall deficit for the year is $[\pounds]$ , a significant decrease compared to the surplus in 2007 of £1,564,093.
+This is primarily a result of a drop in interest income due to lower base rates, the agreement by the Commission to forego a grant from the States of £100,000 and an increase in legal, professional and consultancy costs.
+The total fee income for 2008 was $[\pounds]$ , a [x]% increase over 2007.

 The Commission incurred a significantly higher level of legal and professional costs in respect of investigative and enforcement activity, particularly as a result of the global credit crisis.
-These costs, together with the fall in non-fee income described above, offset by robust cost control elsewhere, resulted in expenses for the year ended 31 December 2008 being £10,492,328, an increase of 29% compared to 2007.
+These costs, together with the decrease in non-fee income described above, offset by robust cost control elsewhere, resulted in expenses for the year ended 31 December 2008 being [£], an increase of []% compared to 2007.

-The deficit in the pension scheme at December 2008 reported under Financial Reporting Standard 17 is £3,562,450, an increase of £1,996,599 compared to 2007, reflecting the severe downturn in global markets that resulted in reduced investment performance, together with an increase in longevity assumptions.
+The deficit in the pension scheme at December 2008 reported under FRS 17 is [£], an increase of [£] compared to 2007, reflecting the severe downturn in global markets that resulted in reduced investment performance, together with an increase in longevity assumptions.
 This defined benefit pension scheme is part of the States of Guernsey Superannuation Fund ("the Fund").
 The States have made changes to the Fund rules which should, over time, help to reduce the deficit that the Commission is currently carrying on its balance sheet.
 However, the decision was made in 2007 that we could no longer accept the ongoing uncertainties associated with all defined benefit schemes which arise from the increasing levels of life expectancy and the varying investment performance of the funds.
 The Commission therefore adopted a new defined contribution scheme for staff joining from 1 January 2008 onwards.
 Those staff who were already members of the defined benefit scheme at that date continue to be eligible for membership of that scheme.

-Last year the Commission's policy on reserves was amended to increase the target for retained reserves from a sum equivalent to a minimum of 6 months' expenditure to one of 12 months' expenditure.
+Last year the Commission's policy on reserves was amended to increase the target for retained reserves from a sum equivalent to a minimum of six months' expenditure to one of twelve months' expenditure.
 This change was made in light of the Commission's aim to be able to absorb unexpected or exceptional costs without putting its solvency at risk.
-The results for 2008 including the increased pension scheme deficit, have reduced the level of retained reserves to 4 months' worth of 2008 expenditure.
-However, the circumstances encountered in 2008, resulting from the financial crisis, are the type of conditions for which the reserves were being strengthened.
+The results for 2008 including the increased pension scheme deficit have reduced the level of retained reserves to [x.x] months worth of expenditure.